-I have everything I need with me in Groggy the campervan, including a washing line and pegs, a pop-up privacy tent, towels, jack, engine oil, crockery, torch, books, spare fuel, hand-held vacuum, food supplies, foil and an inflatable killer whale called Festival Orca.
+I have everything I need with me in Groggy, including a washing line and pegs, a pop-up privacy tent, towels, jack, engine oil, crockery, torch, books, spare fuel, hand-held vacuum, food supplies, foil and an inflatable killer whale called Festival Orca.

-People I’ve met on the road, and those who have got in touch via the contact page, have asked me a few questions about life on the road and living in my glampervan.
+People I’ve met on the road, and those who have got in touch via the contact page, have asked me a few questions about life on the road and life in Groggy the campervan.
 So, for your convenience, I have compiled the answers in one place:

 Does it get cold?
 Sometimes, but I have plenty of blankets and duvets, plus a heater for the winter.

 Does it get hot?
 Sometimes, but I tend to have all the windows and doors open until the evening, by which time it has cooled considerably.